alliance-genome/agr_intermine_builder/README.md

     local_intermine_builder_bash.sh

-Inside of this container you will fine both the `alliancemine` and `alliancemine-bio-sources` repositories.
+Inside of this container you will find both the `alliancemine` and `alliancemine-bio-sources` repositories.
 If you update the `alliancemine` and `alliancemine-bio-sources` repositories on GitHub, and you would like to use the new changes to load data with this image, you need to first exit from the image and *rebuild it* with the following command:

     local_build_docker_intermine_builder.sh